Riverfield Country Day School

 In August 2006, Ms. Rogers made another private donation for the purchase of an additional 30 acres to the northwest of the current property.
 This brought the campus to 120 total acres.
 The Langerak Academic Center was added in the spring of 2008, the Martha S. Clark Field was dedicated in the fall of 2010 and four tennis courts hosted their first matches in the spring of 2011.

 During the 2011-12 school year, administrators, faculty, Board members, students, parents, and alumni worked together on a Strategic Plan that will chart Riverfield's course for 2012-17.
 Focus areas of the Strategic Plan are culture; programming; school community; faculty, administration, and staff; physical plant and facilities; and finance and development.
 A new Upper and Middle School building was recently completed (as of the 2013-14 school year), complete with a computer lab with a green-screen, a cafeteria, three science labs, as well as classrooms for foreign languages, English, math, and history.

-To the disappointment of many in the Riverfield community, the school's tackle football team participated in its last season during the 2012-13 school year.
-However, the decision to discontinue the program was seen as inevitable due to the high amount of injuries sustained and lack of interest by students.
-Since 2014, there have been multiple requests by some students to have the program return, but have failed in their attempts and have received two seasons of flag football instead.
-The first season in 2016 spanned two games, both of which against Cornerstone Christian, and were both shutouts for the Ravens.
-The second season unfortunately had the games cancelled, the end of a short football return to RCDS.

-RCDS has what is regarded by many to be the best school music program in the country, known as "Riverfield Rocks."
-RCDS also has a summer camp called "Camp Raven" which spans 12 weeks in the summer, and includes a variety of different camps within which have their own themes.
+RCDS has a summer camp called "Camp Raven" which spans 10 weeks in the summer, and includes a variety of different camps within which have their own themes.
+Programs have expanded to include Riverfield Theatre Co., Riverfield Film Lab, and Esports.

-The 120-acre campus also features a football field, four tennis courts, and numerous hiking trails.
+The 120-acre campus now also features a soccer field, nature-play spaces, four tennis courts, the expanded Clark Gymnasium, and the Center for Creativity-housing Riverfield Rocks, Riverfield Theatre Co's Smolen Family Black Box Theatre, Makers Space, Esports, Riverfield Film Lab, the Weese open-air Art Studio.